lightning/bolts/02-peer-protocol.md

 network.
 It SHOULD set `htlc-minimum-msat` to the minimum amount HTLC it is willing to accept from this peer.

+The receiving node MUST accept a new `open-channel` message if the connection has been re-established after receiving a previous `open-channel` and before receiving a `funding-created` message.
+In this case, the receiving node MUST discard the previous `open-channel` message.

 The receiving node MUST fail the channel if `to-self-delay` is unreasonably large.
 The receiver MAY fail the channel if